How To Stop Caring About What Others Think Now

 Stop Caring About Opinions And Be Yourself

-In the science world, there is something called relevant sources of information.
+In the science world, there are things called relevant sources of information.

-Whether it is a book, a journal or a scientific article, you have to read them to find information that proves your hypothesis is correct.
+Whether it is a book or a scientific article, you have to read it to find information that proves your idea is correct.

 When you recite this information on a paper, you must list where you got it.